ANL-CEEESA/UnitCommitment.jl/docs/src/usage.md

 ### Solving user-provided instances

-The first step to use UC.jl is to construct a JSON file describing your unit commitment instance.
+The first step to use UC.jl is to construct a JSON file that describes each scenario of your unit commitment instance.
 See [Data Format](format.md) for a complete description of the data format UC.jl expects.
-The next steps, as shown below, are to: (1) read the instance from file; (2) construct the optimization model; (3) run the optimization; and (4) extract the optimal solution.
+The next steps, as shown below, are to: (1) construct the instance using scenario files; (2) build the optimization model; (3) run the optimization; and (4) extract the optimal solution.

 ```julia
 using Cbc